A tremendous 8 day cruise which sails from Valencia with the MSC ship “Fantasia”.

 Sadly all good things come to an end and the next day we find ourselves back where we started in Valencia.
 But what a wealth of memories we return with.

-In order top left to bottom right the pictures are MSC Divina, Valencia, Marseille, Genoa, Trevi fountain in Rome, Palmero (Sicily), Cagliari (Sardinia) and Palma de Mallorca
+In order top left to bottom right the pictures are MSC Fantasia, Valencia, Marseille, Genoa, Trevi fountain in Rome, Palmero (Sicily), Cagliari (Sardinia) and Palma de Mallorca

 Fabulous holiday, no paperwork to complete and the transfer to and from Valencia was just superb, we literally sat back in our seats and enjoyed the ride.
 Absolutely nothing to complain about and amazing value.
 JE & TC Sept 2014